 Lynn Song, ING’s Chief Economist for Greater China, noted that while the meeting offered some “positive signals,” those expecting specific stimulus measures for the property market would likely be disappointed.
 “There was no further mention of expanding affordable housing nor further specifics on efforts to stabilise the property market,” Song said.

-Political Changes and Uncertainty
+Political changes and uncertainty

 In addition to the economic discussion, the meeting also saw significant political moves, with the formal removal of former foreign minister Qin Gang from the Communist Party’s highest decision-making body, and confirmation of the expulsion of former defense minister Li Shangfu.